EricDobyns/Dotfiles/README.md

 source init
 ```

-.zshrc is configured to source all files found within the .zsh directory.
+The file, ~/.zshrc, is configured to source all files found within the ~/.zsh directory.
 Files are categorized by extensions and shortcuts.

 **Note:** Make sure to add any sensitive files to your .gitignore